PhilippSalvisberg/wordle/README.md

 In the first part the guess is evaluated. `(N) -O- -I- -S- -E-` is shown.

 In the second part the guesses are used to produce a query for suggestions.
 In this example a query in normal mode is shown.
 That's the default.
-You can call `exec wordle.set_hard_mode(true);` to reuse known letters.
+You can call `exec wordle.set_hard_mode(true);` to enforce reusing known letters.

 In the third part some suggestions are shown. `10` is the default.
 You may change that by calling `exec wordle.set_suggestions(...);`.
 Another option is to copy und paste the query and run it.